 Students learning a new language from a traditional textbook can often miss out on how that language is used in real life.
 After all, textbook language can sometimes differ dramatically from speech and writing in a Spanish-speaking country.

-This presents an opportunity to bring in authentic learning resources into the language classroom or distance learning environment to enhance the experience.
+This presents an opportunity to bring authentic learning resources into the language classroom or distance learning environment to enhance the experience.
 Authentic learning resources are materials that were not created for language learning purposes, that is, they were developed for a real-world scenario and typically from the native country.
 Resources can range from television commercials on Spanish-speaking channels, newspaper/magazine articles, songs, and more.

 Here are 3 ideas for incorporating authentic resources into your language classroom: